r0mankon/MacOS-OC-BigSur-Dell-5570/README.md

 What is working:
 - Graphics acceleration
+- HDMI, External Display
 - Audio/microphone/audio control
 - Trackpad
-- Battery Managment
+- Battery management
 - And everything else

 What is not working:
-- Sleep
 - Wifi/Bluetooth (Ethernet is working perfectly)
 - Brightness control (F11 & F12)